 Treatment of infertility, including fertility treatments such as in-vitro fertilization or other such procedures, is not considered a sickness or an injury.

-A different definition may apply to benefits provided through the medical HMO option, the dental HMO, the dental PPO, or the vision+ benefit option.
+A different definition may apply to benefits provided through the Kaiser HMO or the Cigna dental HMO.

 Medically necessary

 Medically necessary services, supplies, and treatment are: